cogment/cogment-doc/docs/reference/python-enterprise/runner.md

 Parameters: None

 Return: _bool_ - True if the training is still running.
-I.e. there are still samples being retrieved from the trials and sent to the callback.
-False otherwise.
+The training has stopped running when no more samples are being retrieved and all callbacks have returned.

 ### `async wait(self, timeout)`

 Method to wait for the training to be done.
-The training will end normally when all samples of the batch have been processed.
+The training will end normally when all trials of the batch have started processing and all callbacks have returned.
 The training can also be stopped, or encounter an error to become done.

 Parameters:

 -   `timeout`: _float_ - Maximum time to wait in seconds.

-Return: _bool_ - True if all samples available were processed.
-False otherwise. `None` if timed out.
+Return: _bool_ - False if timed out, True otherwise.
+If True, then `is_running` will also return True.

 ## class BatchTrialInfo